 - Organize a small gathering or dinner for all the siblings in the family.

-- Spend time looking at old family videos or scrapbooks together.
+- Watch a movie or play a video game that you both loved when you were younger.
+Spend time looking at old family videos or scrapbooks together.

 | Year | Date | Day |